Miller 250DX Pulser Sequencer Build

 Some Parts Arrived Aug 14th!

-Here is Rendering of Rev 1.3A/4… Anyways, I blew a line on my tig torch and went way over budget on sourcing white IDC Connectors wich ended up being china white / gray.
+Here is Rendering of Proposed Rev 1.3A/4… Anyways, I blew a line on my tig torch and went way over budget on sourcing white IDC Connectors wich ended up being china white / gray.
 I ran out of spare time!
 I do have rev 1.4 of the pulser board almost ready to send to board house which will prob be the final rev. I appreciate all the messages and suggestions, I have implemented some of them in to rev 1.3/4 I agree using a Separate 12mm Panel Mount Replaceable Power button/rocker switch that can be sourced at a local hardware or jungle store is the best solution.
 I initially did a short board for quick testing, The momentary toggle switch was not stable so all rev 1.1 boards will need to use an alternate method.

 Here are Version 1.1 and 1.1 Short Assembled.